Javivy/tdd-ruby/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 OOP-school-library <a name="about-project"></a>
+# 📖 TDD project <a name="about-project"></a>

-This project demonstrates Object-Oriented Programming (OOP) concepts in Ruby by creating a simple school system.
+TDD Project is a Ruby-based utility containing a class called Solver which performs a variety of basic operations.
+The project is developed using Test-Driven Development (TDD).

 ## 🛠 Built With <a name="built-with"></a>